sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 ## Deployment types

 When planning to deploy Sourcegraph, it is important to first determine the appropriate deployment method for your organization.
-For example, if you choose to deploy using Kubernetes, you will need to make a decision on whether to use Helm or not, as they are mutually exclusive.
-Once a deployment type is selected and implemented, it cannot be changed for a running instance.
+For example, if you choose to deploy using Kubernetes, you will need to make a decision on whether or not to use Helm.
+Once a deployment type is selected and implemented, it **cannot** be changed.

 The deployment types available for Sourcegraph have varying levels of capabilities.
 When selecting a deployment type, it is important to consider both the needs of your business as well as the technical expertise available within your organization.
 As previously mentioned, it is not possible to change the deployment type of a running instance, so it's important to make an informed decision.
 The following sections provide more detailed recommendations for each deployment type to assist you in making your decision.